Our Bodies, Their Battlefield: What War Does to Women (Review)

 Without a concerted international approach to tackling sexual violence, the tired excuse that “rape happens” rings embarrassingly hollow.
 From Sarajevo to Syria, this is a reoccurring pattern of war that we must lobby those in power to act upon.
 Rape is all too often used as a systematic weapon and a deliberate ideological policy that must be called out for what it is, and followed through with sentencing in the International Court.
 An awareness of the frequency, horror and implication of rape are conversations that must continue around the world and in our collective histories.
 More women on the bench (and, as in Israel, in the army) help to both convict and reduce sexual crimes; I tack this on not as a simplistic solution, but because they seem so obvious and yet remain so rare.

 Back to the book: it’s not all abhorrent.
-The pages on Baden Wurttemburg, the German state that has taken in over 2,000 Yazidi women and girls – deeply traumatised former sex slaves – restores a little faith in one’s humanity and, more importantly, shows how much governments can do to rectify the horrors of history.
+The pages on Baden Wurttemburg, the German state that has taken in over one thousand Yazidi women and girls – deeply traumatised former sex slaves – restores a little faith in one’s humanity and, more importantly, shows how much governments can do to rectify the horrors of history.
 But the British government refused to take a single Yazidi woman.
 We have to do better.

 POSTCRIPT: I finished Our Bodies just before the DFID/FCO merge.
 Time will tell what the impact for international development will be, but I hope someone, somewhere, is already exploring the potential to further align aid with the diplomatic approach to tackling sexual violence, particularly within warfare.
 0.3% of UK development aid currently goes on projects to prosecute and support victims of sexual violence.
 Hague suggests it should be a 1% minimum, particularly as so much can be achieved with relatively low sums of money.
 The global sustainable development goals advocate for the elimination of violence against women and girls, and this book shows just how far there is to go.

-*Gove may have overseen perhaps the most incompetently handled crisis in British history, but of course he should be allowed a copy of David Irving... and I hope he gets a copy of this, too.
+*Gove may have overseen perhaps the most incompetently handled crisis in British history, but of course he should be allowed a copy of David Irving...
+I hope he gets a copy of this, too.